secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/vartopia/index.html.md

 2. Marketo - input the subcategory ID into the Marketo program description.
 3. Marketo - sync the program to the SFDC campaign.
 4. Salesforce - create SFDC campaign (automated) and you are required to update `Partner Account` (distributor) on the campaign.
-5. Vartopia - when the distributor converts the lead to DR, Vartopia will recognize there's a campaign linked to the lead, and display a dropdown to select the campaign name.
+5. Vartopia - when the distributor converts the lead to DR, Vartopia will recognize there's a campaign linked to the account, and display a dropdown to select the campaign name.
 6. Salesforce - see the deal registration that's created and update the metrics on the campaign.

 ## Field Glossary

 ### GitLab Marketing Campaign

 `GitLab Marketing Campaign` previously MDF campaign, is a lookup field to the campaign on the registration object.
-This field will be visible when a lead is linked to a campaign upon deal registration creation.
+This field will be visible when an account is linked to a campaign upon deal registration creation.

 ### Partner Account